M64GitHub/remembra/docs/overview.md

 # REMEMBRA Overview

 REMEMBRA is an experimental **remembering AI architecture**.
 It explores what happens when an artificial agent is allowed to experience time, reflect internally, and decide what should remain.

-This is not a chatbot.
-Not a prompt trick.
-Not a long context window.

 REMEMBRA treats the language model as **stateless reasoning**.
 The model generates text, but all continuity - memory, time awareness, reflection, forgetting - is